shaikha89/Bahrain-Import-Data-Analysis-2021-2023-/README.md

 ![](https://img.freepik.com/premium-photo/bahrain-import-3d-illustration-country-flag-button_839051-7584.jpg)

 # Bahrain-Import-Data-Analysis-2020-2023
-This Power BI project focuses on analyzing import data for Bahrain from 2020 to 2023.
-The goal is to clean, connect, and visualize import datasets to provide insights into trade patterns and commodity classifications.
+This project analyzes Bahrain's import data from 2020 to 2023 using Power BI.
+It aims to visualize key insights regarding import values, weights, and quantities from various countries, helping stakeholders understand trade dynamics and identify major trading partners.

 # Data Sources
 Bahrain Open Source Data Portal: Datasets for the years 2020, 2021, 2022, and 2023 in Excel format.